How To Use Baltimore’s Public Transportation

 - Purple: Inner Harbor/Federal Hill through 33rd Street

 - Green: City Hall, Fell’s Point through John Hopkins

 - Banner: Inner Harbor through Fort McHenry

-Visit the Charm City Circulator website for a full list of stop locations and to track the next arriving bus.
+Visit the Charm City Circulator website for a full list of stop locations, hours and more information.

 Dockless Scooters & Bicycles

 Electric scooters, and sometimes bicycles, such as Lime, Bolt, Jump and Spin are available throughout the city.
 For a small fee you can pick up a scooter wherever you find one and drop it at your destination.
 (Riders are encouraged to wear a helmet and use bike lanes.)
 Simply download your preferred brand’s app, plan your route and you’re ready to go.

 MTA bus service currently has more that 60 bus routes, which include high frequency CityLink, LocalLink and Express BusLink routes which operate from various suburbs to downtown Baltimore.
 In addition to bus service, MTA operates Metro SubwayLink and Light RailLink which operates in and around the downtown Baltimore area.
 Fares are $1.90 for one-way and $4.40 for a day pass and can be paid by CharmPass mobile fare app or cash when boarding the bus.